dominodatalab/domino-code-assist-docs/docs/install.md

 Dominocode is not available from pypi, please contact us for a private link so you can install it.

-!!! warning "Jupyter lab not yet supported"
+!!! warning "JupyterLab not yet supported"

     Currently, the code assistant only works in the (classical) Jupyter notebook.
-Jupyter lab is not yet supported.
+JupyterLab is not yet supported.

 ## Manual installation
-Once you have the private link, you can install it manually in an existing Python environment using.
+Once you have the private download link from your sales team, you can manually install it into an existing Python environment using.

 <div class="termy">